External Risk Signals · Australian Independent Schools

 Federal Budget: $40.4M NCCD compliance crackdown, $463M clawback14 MayFEDDoE / EducationHQ Primary10

-Federal Budget: Indigenous Education Funding Package ($111.5M total)16 MayFEDDept of Education Primary9
+Federal Budget: Indigenous Education Funding Package ($113M)16 MayFEDDept of Education Primary9

 Federal Budget: Inclusion Support Program +$54.8M16 MayFEDDept of Education Primary8